South Africa: Top Ten Day Trips From Nelspruit

 8. Blue Moon

 This natural amphitheatre is built into the rocky outcrops, and has showcased some of the biggest names in the South African music industry.
-The likes of The Parlotones and Seether have played at the 2000-seater capacity venue.
+The likes of The Parlotones and Seether have played at the 2000-seat capacity venue.

 The late-night parties at the intimate bar, often with the performing artists, are a once-in-a-blue-moon experience.